hppr-dev/vuex-bind-plugin/README.md

 }
 ```

-2. Create a BoundStore with namespace and binding information to your module store config
+2. Create a Bind.Store config with namespace and binding information to your module store config

 ```
 // user_store.js
-import BoundStore from 'vuex-bind-plugin'

-export default new BoundStore({
+export default {
   namespace : "user",
   state     : {...},
   mutations : {...},